netankit/P2PSystemsProject/VoIP/README.md

 **Central Idea of Working of Pseudo - Identities and difference between a Pseudo Identity and a PeerID**

 Peer Id is generated using a hostkey (keypair.pem file containing the Public and Private Key pair of client peer).

 PeerID_A = SHA-256 (PUBLIC KEY PART of keypair.pem FILE) {THIS IS UNIQUE}

-The concept of a Pseudo Identity is based on a similar concept but with a key difference, The pseudo identity is derived from pseudonymkeypair(i).pem file:
+The concept of a **Pseudo Identity** is based on a similar concept but with a key difference,

+The pseudo identity is derived from pseudonymkeypair(i).pem file:

 Thus, For a user 'A':

 PseudoIdentity_A1 = SHA-256(PUBLIC KEY PART of pseudonymkeypair1.pem FILE)

 PseudoIdentity_A2 = SHA-256(PUBLIC KEY PART of pseudonymkeypair2.pem FILE)

 PseudoIdentity_A3 = SHA-256(PUBLIC KEY PART of pseudonymkeypair3.pem FILE)

-Hence, USER 'A' has the following Pseudo-Identities:
-{PseudoIdentity_A1, PseudoIdentity_A2, PseudoIdentity_A3}
+Hence, USER 'A' has the following Pseudo-Identities: {PseudoIdentity_A1, PseudoIdentity_A2, PseudoIdentity_A3}
-But, Has only one peer id: PeerID_A
+But, has only one peer id: PeerID_A

 Thus, when communicating with a peer B, the peer 'A' shares a certain public key associated with the respective pseudoidentity and his peerID which is unique.